-They are relatively easy to take care of and make very good houseplants.
+Asparagus ferns are popular, and they do very well indoors and outdoors under the right conditions.
+They are relatively easy to take care of and make perfect houseplants.
 Just one in each room will do wonders for the air quality in your home, and they look great.

 8 Different Types of Asparagus Fern